AntoineAugusti/avurnav-api/README.md

 # AVURNAV API
-This library exposes an HTTP API to get navigational warnings for Metropolitan France currently active.
+This library exposes an HTTP API to get navigational warnings for Metropolitan France currently in-force.
 Navigational warnings contain information about persons in distress, or objects and events that pose an immediate hazard to navigation.
 Navigational warnings are called [AVURNAV](https://fr.wikipedia.org/wiki/Avis_urgent_aux_navigateurs) (avis urgent aux navigateurs) in French.

 It relies on another library: https://github.com/AntoineAugusti/avurnav.